From Patterns to Pattern-Oriented

 This is true, of course, and led to an object-based approach and object-based languages like Visual Basic.
 C++ "had objects", but you could program in C style if you wanted to, and most of us had been.
 Java, and later C#, did not give you such an option.
 Everything had to be an object.

 Because of this, eventually I, like my colleagues, realized that objects could be far more useful and powerful if we thought of them differently and used them differently.
 The notion of "object-oriented" led us to consider that objects could lead us to a fundamentally different way of modeling, and thus could radically change (and improve) our success in building and maintaining systems.

 suspect most people reading this experienced a similar insight at some point along the way; objects are good, but object-oriented programming is where their true power comes from.

-At Net Objectives we think a similar distinction can be made about design patterns.
+At PMI we think a similar distinction can be made about design patterns.
 Learning patterns can be useful, but the real power of patterns does not lie in simply learing and "using" them, it lies in the notion of "pattern-oriented development".
 This is not a trivial distinction, any more than "object-oriented" is, and it takes time to make it clear just how patterns can yeild the most value to the development process.